Living and studying in the heart of Europe

 Need more info on Ghent?
-Check out our Community website!
+Check out our community website!

 Still having difficulties getting around the practicalities?
 Contact our International Office!

 Unless you are a citizen of one of the European Union member states or a few other selected countries, you need to obtain a visa to reside in Belgium during your period of study.
-Check out all info on Visa Requirements from the official Belian government site.
+Check out all info on Visa requirements from the official Belgian Government site.